Happenings Ten Years Time Ago: Releases and charts

 The song made its first album appearance in April 1967 on the Epic anthology The Yardbirds Greatest Hits.
 It was followed in October by the Capitol Canada compilation, The Hits of the Yardbirds, which also includes the song.
-Because of cross licensing problems, most subsequent anthologies and retrospective Yardbirds albums are limited to pre-Roger the Engineer/Over Under Sideways Down recordings (before April 1966).
+Because of cross licensing problems, most subsequent anthologies and retrospective Yardbirds albums are limited to pre-Yardbirds/Over Under Sideways Down recordings (before April 1966).
 However, it is included on the 1983 Epic expanded reissue of the 1966 UK album Yardbirds (Roger the Engineer); Beckology, the 1991 Epic/Legacy boxed set featuring Jeff Beck; and Ultimate!, the 2001 comprehensive Yardbirds retrospective by Rhino Entertainment.

 The first singles and albums often have errors or are incomplete in listing the songwriters: